-The Compensation Committee has granted, subject to stockholder approval, options to our four non-executive directors under the Incentive Plan in the amount of 30,000 shares of common stock for each of Paul A. Hopper, Michael Rogers and Peter G. Savas and 45,000 shares for David J. Mazzo, the chairman of our Board.
+The Compensation Committee has granted, subject to stockholder approval, options to our four non-executive directors under the 2008 Incentive Plan in the amount of 30,000 shares of common stock for each of Paul A. Hopper, Michael Rogers and Peter G. Savas and 45,000 shares for David J. Mazzo, the chairman of our Board.

 The Compensation Committee has determined that option grants of 30,000 shares to each of Mr. Hopper, Mr. Rogers and Mr. Savas are appropriate to retain high-quality directors, and are consistent with competitive director equity compensation in peer companies.
 The Compensation Committee further has determined that the larger option grant of 45,000 shares to Dr. Mazzo is appropriate to reflect his additional contribution and time commitment as chairman of the Board.
-In determining each of these option grants, the Compensation Committee sought the advice of compensation consulting firm Radford Surveys + Consulting and considered peer group and survey information.
+In determining each of these option grants, the Compensation Committee sought the advice of compensation consulting firm Radford and considered peer group and survey information.
 Option grants to directors require stockholder approval under ASX Listing Rules.

-The Company has made these option grants subject to stockholder approval.
+The Company has made these option grants subject to stockholder approval and will issue the option certificates within one month of stockholder approval.
 The option grants will not have any effect upon the rights of existing security holders, excepting a potential aggregate reduction of their percentage ownership in pSivida by less than 1%.